veinsss/SOLIDITY-AVAX-MOD2/README.md

 # The Vault

-The vault is a decentralized web application where it simulates making transanctions on the blockchain
+The Vault is a decentralized web application built using Javascript and Solidity where it uses Ethereum as a currency.

 # Features
 - An API call that collects the current price of Ethereum in the current market